gabor-rozsa/windows-itpro-docs/windows/security/identity-protection/hello-for-business/passwordless-strategy.md

 ![SCRIL setting on AD Users and Computers.](images/passwordless/00-scril-dsa.png) **SCRIL setting for a user on Active Directory Users and Computers.**

 When you configure a user account for SCRIL, Active Directory changes the affected user's password to a random 128 bits of data.
 Additionally, domain controllers hosting the user account do not allow the user to sign-in interactively with a password.
-Also, users will no longer be troubled with needing to change their password when it expires, because passwords for SCRIL users in domains with a Windows Server 2012 R2 or early domain functional level do not expire.
+Also, users will no longer be troubled with needing to change their password when it expires, because passwords for SCRIL users in domains with a Windows Server 2012 R2 or earlier domain functional level do not expire.
 The users are effectively passwordless because:
-- the do not know their password.
+- they do not know their password.
 - their password is 128 random bits of data and is likely to include non-typable characters.
-- the user is not asked to change their password
+- the user is not asked to change their password.
-- domain controllers do not allow passwords for interactive authentication
+- domain controllers do not allow passwords for interactive authentication.

 ![SCRIL setting from ADAC on Windows Server 2012.](images/passwordless/01-scril-adac-2012.png) **SCRIL setting for a user in Active Directory Administrative Center on Windows Server 2012.**